dimensionalpocket/3d-client-three/README.md

 Passing `null` as a value will keep the current value for that coordinate.

 If the object has children, all of them will be scaled together.

+### :red_circle: `client.feed('text', textContentId, text)`

+Sets the text content of an existing text object.

+Note: the ID refers to the text _content_, not the text _block_.
+A block can have multiple text contents, and each content has its own ID (the ID of the block **plus the suffix** given during text creation).

 ### :green_circle: `client.feed('camera', cameraId)`